madhums/node-express-mongoose/README.md

 Note: The difference between exec and run is that, exec executes the command within the running container and run will spin up a new container to run that command.
 So if you want to run only the tests without docker-compose up, you may do so by running `docker-compose run -e MONGODB_URL=mongodb://mongo:27017/my_app_test node npm test`

+## Deployment

+If you want to deploy to heroku, you can follow [this article](https://devcenter.heroku.com/articles/deploying-nodejs)

 ## License

 MIT